Singularity of information flow at the Hopf bifurcation point: Abstract

 \section{Abstract}

-We investigate the singular behavior of information flow near the Hopf bifurcation point by analyzing the learning rate, a key quantity in stochastic thermodynamics.
-As a model system exhibiting the Hopf bifurcation, we study the Brusselator.
-We first numerically compute the learning rate in the stationary regime and find that it remains finite even in the deterministic limit, suggesting that information flow can be quantified in deterministic dynamics through probabilistic descriptions.
+We investigate the singular behavior of information flow near the Hopf bifurcation point by analyzing the learning rate as a specific measure of information flow.
+We study the Brusselator, a model system exhibiting the Hopf bifurcation.
+We first numerically compute the learning rate in the stationary regime and find that it remains finite even in the deterministic limit, suggesting that the learning rate can be quantified in deterministic dynamics through probabilistic descriptions.
 Linear analysis accurately reproduces the numerical results in the stationary regime but fails near the bifurcation point.
 To overcome this limitation, we employ the singular perturbation method, well known in deterministic bifurcation theory, and carry out the corresponding calculation explicitly for a stochastic system described by a Langevin equation.
 This allows us to evaluate the learning rate near the bifurcation point.
 We then theoretically derive its non-smooth behavior in the deterministic limit.
-Our results demonstrate that changes in dynamical behavior are reflected in the information flow and provide a basis for analyzing information processing in biochamical oscillations.
+Our results demonstrate that changes in dynamical behavior are reflected in the learning rate and provide a basis for analyzing information processing in biochemical oscillations.